The True Story Behind Daniel Day Lewis’s Final Film

 Earlier this year, Daniel Day-Lewis pronounced that he was retiring from the profession that had made him one of the most famous men in the world: Acting.
 This isn't the first time Day-Lewis has taken a break from Hollywood — in the '90s, he moved to Italy and trained to be a cobbler.
-Unless he changes his mind and returns to acting (please, Daniel!), Day-Lewis' last role will be playing Reynolds Woodcock, a couture dress designer in 1950s London, in the movie The Phantom Thread (in theaters December 25).
+Unless he changes his mind and returns to acting (please, Daniel!), Day-Lewis' last role will be playing Reynolds Woodcock, a couture dress designer in 1950s London, in the movie The Phantom Thread (in theatres 2nd February 2018).

 Since Day-Lewis frequently plays characters based on real people, it's fair to assume that The Phantom Thread, then, is also based on a true story.
 But there's just one issue: Day-Lewis' character's name is Reynolds Woodcock, which is almost a dead giveaway that The Phantom Thread can't possibly be based on a person who once existed.
 Who would name someone Reynolds Woodcock?